eleanorphillips/Literature-Notes/LitNotes.md

 - Fenthion = chemical used , live mature scale may need insecticide such as Supracide or Lebaycid

+- Fenthion has been used by Ouguas and Chemseddine 2010 on nymphs and crawlers, and they suggest live mature scale may need Supracide or Lebaycid

+- - Other insecticides used to control *S. oleae* include methyl, lamda cyalothrine, dimethoate, parathion, malathion and cypermethrine, methadixide 40, Ultracide 40 EC (methidathion), Promazit blanche (mineral oil) and Sevin 85 WP (carbaryl) used in Morocco
+    - these are lethal to adult *Pullus mediterraneus* parasitoids

 - *Pullus mediterraneus* = parasitoid of black scale eggs, many insecticides lethal to this beneficial bug

   - spp of Coccinellid